 The BMC will work to develop a reproducible approach to classification of Transboundary Waters that meets both Parties' interests for water quantity, and that includes consideration of traditional uses.
-The BMC will begin this work by reviewing relevant risk assessment and other water management tools (e.g., BC Oil & Gas Commission's North East Water Tool: Flow Risk Management Framework for North East).
+The BMC will begin this work by reviewing relevant risk assessment and other water management tools (e.g., desktop tools for comparison of withdrawals/consumption to available water, flow statistics and/or flow needs).

-Factors to be considered in the development of a reproducible approach to classification of Transboundary Waters for surface water quantity include, but are not limited to, the sensitivity of fish species and aquatic habitats, the seasonal flow fluctuations (e.g., winter and summer low flows and spring-summer floods), statistical probabilities of extreme flow rates (e.g., flood and drought risks), the average recorded flow rate (e.g., mean monthly flows), stream size (e.g., as a function of long term mean annual discharge), the annual totals of allocated withdrawals and, when required, the estimation of consumption and return flows.
+Factors to be considered in the development of a reproducible approach to classification of Transboundary Waters for surface water quantity include, but are not limited to, the sensitivity of fish species and aquatic habitats, the seasonal flow fluctuations (e.g., winter and summer low flows and spring-summer floods), statistical probabilities of extreme flow rates (e.g., flood and drought risks), the average recorded flow rate (e.g., mean monthly flows), stream size (e.g., as a function of long-term mean annual discharge), the annual totals of allocated withdrawals and, when required, the estimation of consumption and return flows.